rfradkin/Exomoon_Detection/README.md

-# Galilei
+# Exomoon Detection

 ## Introduction
-Galilei is a pipeline to discover exomoons using recurrent neural networks.
+Exomoon Detection is a pipeline to discover exomoons using recurrent neural networks.
 It is also configured to discover exoplanets.